freenas/freenas-docs/userguide/install.rst

 #.  **Back up the** %brand% **configuration** in
     :menuselection:`System --> General --> Save Config`.

 #.
-If any volumes are encrypted, **make sure** that you have set the
+If any volumes are encrypted, **remember** to set the
-    passphrase and have a copy of the encryption key and the latest recovery key.
+    passphrase and download a copy of the encryption key and the latest recovery key.
 After the upgrade is complete, use the instructions in :ref:`Importing an Encrypted Pool` to import the encrypted volume.

 #.
 Warn users that the %brand% shares will be unavailable during the
-    upgrade; you should schedule the upgrade for a time that will least impact users.
+    upgrade; scheduling the upgrade for a time that will least impact users is recommended.

 #.
 Stop all services in
     :menuselection:`Services --> Control Services`.